yuxqiu/toys/README.md

 # Toys

-This repository contains some projects I made in my spare time.
-They are very rudimentary, have not been rigorously tested, and should only be treated as toys.
+This repository contains a number of projects that I have made in my spare time.
+They are very rudimentary, not rigorously tested, and should only be used as toys.

-# Table of Contents

-1. `huffman`: a C++ implementation of Huffman Encoding
-2. `finite-state-machine`: a C++ implementation of some Finite State Machines
-3. `MyMatrix`: a toy matrix implementation
-4. `tiny-fmt`: A simple implementation of C++ `format`
-5. `q-benchmark`: q-benchmark is a command-line benchmark tool inspired by hyperfine
-6. `cpp-as-rust`: a set of header files that aims to provide Rust-like programming experience in C++
-7. `threadpool`: a simple implementation of ThreadPool in C++17 with benchmark.
-8. `brainfuck`: a tiny brain fuck interpreter written in Rust.
-9. `nand2tetris`: a rust implementation of nand2tetris assembler, virtual machine, and compiler
+Please feel free to browse any of the folders!
+Each folder is a separate project with its own README.

-# License
+## License

 [MIT License](./LICENSE)